What Qualifications Do You Need to Refinance a Loan?

-Refinancing is the process of getting a loan to pay off another loan.
-Doing so may allow you to save money on interest, lower your monthly payment, or get into a loan with the features you want (like a rate that never changes).
+Refinancing is the process of replacing an existing loan with a new loan that pays off that loan.
+Doing so may allow you to save money on interest, lower your monthly payment, or switch from a variable interest rate to a fixed rate.

 - Decent credit

 - Sufficient equity